wt-liao/dl_qpo/README.md

 # dl_qpo
-search for QPO candidates using CNN
+Find for QPO candidates using CNN

+Hyper parameters seraching for batch size, number of epochs, and learning rate.
+Using tensorboard to inspect the result.